neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 Once the model is exported in the ONNX format, it is ready for deployment with the [DeepSparse] Engine.

 The deployment is intuitive due to the [DeepSparse] Python API.
+DeepSparse can be installed via `pip install deepsparse`.

 ```python
 from deepsparse import Pipeline